Phone: (435) 628-4411

 Criminal charges in Utah are categorized as felonies or misdemeanors.
 Felony crimes are more serious.
 They carry longer prison sentences and higher fines.
 If you have been charged with a crime, regardless of whether it is a felony or a misdemeanor, high-quality legal representation is crucial.
-Douglas D. Terry & Associates has been defending people accused of crimes for more than 40 years and is the longest-serving criminal defense firm in St. George.
+Terry Law has been defending people accused of crimes for more than 40 years and is the longest-serving criminal defense firm in St. George.
 If you are facing criminal charges, we can help.

 Each state legislature decides to classify crimes as felonies or misdemeanors.
 The punishment for the crime is determined by which classification the crime falls into.